-Chapter 1: How can GST affect my business?
+Chapter 1: How might GST impact my company?

 - GST should be added to your prices

 - all that extra money should go to the ATO

 How much is the GST charge?

 - foods that are essential to a diet, such as fruit and vegetables, meat, the majority of dairy products, spices, and sauces

 - products and services related to finances

 On the vast majority of imported items, you will be required to pay GST.
 You may be required to pay it before customs will release the shipment, and it is added to the amount you paid for the items as well as the shipping fees.
 When you file your return for GST, you can typically get the money back that you spent.

 Businesses that are registered for GST are exempt from paying GST on any services or subscriptions purchased from foreign vendors.